 - FOCUS Bank has the discretion, but is not agreeing and does not have an obligation to pay your overdrafts and we may withdraw or reduce the amount of this privilege at any time.
 An overdrawn balance must be repaid within 35 days or your Overdraft Privilege limit may be reduced to $100 or removed.

 - FOCUS Bank ordinarily will not pay an item above the Overdraft Privilege limit and may return items if you do not maintain your account in good standing by bringing your account to a positive balance within every thirty-five (35) day period for a minimum of one business day, if you default on any loan or other obligation to FOCUS Bank or if your account is subject to any legal or administrative order or levy.

 - Fees charged for covering overdrafts, as well as the amount of the overdraft item, will be subtracted from this Overdraft Privilege amount as items are paid.
 It may be possible that your account will become overdrawn in excess of the Overdraft Privilege amount as a result of the assessment of a fee.
 Balances at an ATM or other point of inquiry will not include the Overdraft Privilege limit; however, items may be paid in excess of the balance provided.

 - Transactions may not be processed in the order in which they occurred and the order in which transactions are received and processed may impact the total amount of fees assessed.

-From time to time, people have trouble managing their money, we have some helpful Money Management Tools to provide some guidance if you should assistance in this area.
+From time to time, people have trouble managing their money, so we have some information to help provide some guidance in this area: